- 1 Top 6 Best Pasta Makers

-But other important features include an adjustment knob to customize your pasta’s thickness and sturdy material construction.
+But other important features in pasta machines include an adjustment knob to customize your pasta’s thickness and sturdy material construction.
 This second feature ensures that your pasta maker will be durable, easy to clean and will last for the long term.
-Because of all of these considerations, we selected the Marcato 8320 Atlas 160 Machine as our Top Pick.
+Because of all of these considerations, we selected the Marcato 8320 Atlas 160 Machine as our Top Pick for the best pasta machine.
 The simple yet visually appealing design comes with a pasta cutter, hand crank, and clamp and features an adjustable knob with 10 settings to customize your pasta’s thickness between 0.6 to 4.8 millimeters.

 Top 6 Best Pasta Makers

 WHY WE LIKE IT: The Marcato Atlas is an authentic manual pasta maker that’s designed and built in Italy and comes with a pasta cutter, hand crank, and clamp for easier operation.
 Make sheets of pasta up to 150 millimeters wide and adjust the thickness between 10 different settings that range from 0.6 to 4.8 millimeters.